 Cable Wrap Knitting Pattern (Outlander Claire)

-THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.Design Inspired By Outlander Claire
+THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.The cable wrap knitting pattern will allow you to create large twisted cables in an intricate design.

 If you have been watching the Outlander TV series, through all of the seasons, Claire has worn an amazing collection of knits.